Ultimate Guide To WordPress RSS

 Important

-Note: A feed is simply a URL.
-All that’s required to use an RSS feed is to copy the URL and paste it into an application that can translate the feed into something readable.
+Note: A feed is only a URL.
+To use the feed, all you have to do is copy the URL and paste it into a program that can translate the feed code into something readable.
 We’ll cover this further below.

-Syndicating content from someone else’s website or blog on your website has some obvious benefits.
-It helps someone else’s content and adds value to your site without you having to create this content …
+Adding content from someone else’s website on your website has some obvious benefits.
+It not only gives someone else’s content additional exposure online, it also helps your site by freeing you up from having to create that content …

-While adding an RSS feed from another site is a great way to add content to your site without having to create it, it’s a great idea to try and get other websites to syndicate your content.
+While adding RSS feeds from another site is a great way to add content to your site that you don’t have to create, it’s a great idea to try and get other sites to use your content.

-When other websites and blogs syndicate your content, you have the opportunity to get more exposure online and drive more web traffic …
+When other websites syndicate your feed, you have the opportunity to get more exposure online and drive new visitors …

-Look for ways to get visitors to syndicate your content ... it will help increase your exposure online!
+Try to get users to syndicate your content ... it will help increase your exposure online!

-(Consider trying to get visitors to syndicate your RSS feed … it will help increase your exposure online!)
+(It’s worth trying to get users to syndicate content using your feed … it will help increase your exposure online!)

-By default, WordPress automatically publishes a feed of your posts, allowing others to easily syndicate your content on their websites.
+By default, WordPress automatically publishes a feed of all your posts, allowing other online users to syndicate your content on their websites.

-Depending on the WP theme you have installed, there are a few ways to get the WordPress RSS feed:
+Depending on the WordPress theme you have installed, there are a number of ways to access your RSS feed:

-1) If your theme allows the Meta widget to display on your sidebar or footer menu, you can scroll down to the Meta section and click on Entries RSS
+1) If your theme allows the Meta widget to be displayed in a standard or custom menu, you can scroll down to the Meta section and click on Entries RSS

-You can access your WordPress RSS feed from the Entries RSS menu
+You can access your WordPress RSS feed in the Meta section

-2) You can also find links and/or buttons on certain themes that allow your visitors to copy your feed.
+2) You can also find links and buttons on certain WordPress themes that let your visitors copy your feed.

 Copy RSS links to your clipboard from "subscribe" buttons

-(Copy feed URLs to your clipboard from “subscribe to RSS” buttons)
+(Copy feed links to your clipboard from “subscribe to RSS” buttons)

-3) On many websites and again, depending on which theme you have installed, you can find the RSS feed displayed in a Social Share, Links, or Follow fixed, floating, or slide-out toolbar …
+3) On many sites and again, depending on which theme you have installed, you can find the RSS feed displayed in a Links, Follow Us, or Social Share section …

-Look for an RSS button in a a Follow, Share, or Links toolbar
+Look for an RSS button in a a Share, Links, or Stay In Touch section

-(Look for an RSS button in a a Subscribe, Link To Us, or Share section)
+(Look for an RSS button in a a Follow Us, Share, or Link To Us toolbar)

-4) You can also view your feed by simply typing your site’s URL into a browser and adding “/feed” after the URL, e.g.:
+4) You can also view your WordPress feed by simply typing your site’s URL into a web browser and adding “/feed” after the URL, e.g.:

 • http://www.yourdomain.com/feed

-Using any of the above methods will bring up your WordPress RSS feed page …
+Using any of the above methods will bring up your WordPress RSS page …

-Note that your feed items will display differently depending on which web browser you use …
+Note that your feed page will display differently depending on which web browser you are using …

 Specify Number Of Items To Display On Your RSS Feed

-You can specify how many posts you would like to display in your Feeds section, by going to your Reading Settings section and typing the number of items to show in the “Syndication feeds show the most recent” field …
+To specify how many posts you would like displayed in your RSS section, go to your Reading Settings section and enter the number of items to show in the “Syndication feeds show the most recent” field …

-(WordPress Reading Settings – Number of syndication feed items setting)
+(WordPress Settings – Reading Settings – Syndication items setting)

-The feed will display as many recent posts as you have specified in the Reading Settings section
+The feed will show as many recent posts as you have specified in the Reading Settings section

-(Your feed page will show as many recent items you have specified in your WP Reading Settings section)
+(The feed will show as many recent items you have specified in your WordPress Reading Settings section)

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the WP Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or a summary …
+The other setting in the WordPress Reading Settings section that affects your feeds is whether to display each article in a feed as full text, or a summary …

-WordPress Reading Settings - 'For each article in a feed show' options
+Reading Settings - Show 'Full Text' or 'Summary' for each article in a feed

-(Post excerpts can affect how content in your feeds will display)
+Post excerpts can affect how content in your feeds will appear

 View The Content Of Your RSS Feeds

-As mentioned earlier, to view a feed’s content, you need to copy the feed’s URL to your clipboard and paste it into an application that can read and translate feeds into readable content.
+As mentioned earlier, all you have to do to view the content of a feed is to copy the feed’s URL and paste it into an application that can translate feeds into readable content for humans.

 Let’s show you how this works.

-(Search for an RSS feed section.
-Image source: YourCoffeeGuru.com)
+(Search for an RSS feed button.
+Image source: http://www.yourcoffeeguru.com)

 Next, copy the feed URL to your clipboard …

-(Paste the URL of your feed into a feedreader to view the feed content.
+(Paste your URL of your feed into a feedreader to view the feed content.
 Image: Feedreader)

-Like feed readers, WordPress also has the ability to process XML/RSS feeds and convert these into human-readable content.
+Like feedreaders, WordPress has the ability to process RSS feeds.

-Let’s show you how to add content from other websites and blogs to yours.
+In the example below, we’ll add content from other websites or blogs to yours.

-As mentioned earlier, no matter what industry you are part of, you can easily add to your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply adding their feed.
-You can easily display a range of information on your WordPress site such as news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you operate in, you could display on your site the latest news from an industry-related government department or authoritative site in your industry by simply adding content from their RSS feed.
+You can easily display a range of information on your WordPress site like news, social media updates, or content from thousands of sites using the WordPress RSS widget.

 Let’s add RSS content to your sidebar …

-(Add content from an RSS feed to the WordPress sidebar navigation area)
+(Let’s add an RSS feed to the WordPress sidebar)

-copy the RSS feed from a website or blog that publishes content that you would like to display on your site to your clipboard …
+First, Go to a site that publishes content that you want to display on your site and copy the RSS feed to your clipboard …

 (Copy the URL of your feed)

-Load your site in your browser.
-The content from the RSS feed can now be seen on your sidebar …
+Refresh your browser.
+The content from the RSS feed should now display in your sidebar …

 Add Your WordPress RSS Feed To Search Consoles